 Solution should be prepared in a biologic cabinet.
 Wear gloves, gown, and mask while handling medication.
 Discard equipment in specially designated containers.

-Reconstitute by adding 1 or 2 mL of 0.9% NaCl for injection (without preservatives) against inner wall of the 10,000-IU vial.
+Reconstitute by adding 1 or 2 mL of 0.9% NaCl for injection (without preservatives) against inner wall of the 10,000-International Unit vial.
 Swirl vial gently; do not shake or invert.
 Administer no more than 2 mL per injection site.
-Concentration: Reconstitution with 1 mL = 10,000 IU/mL; with 2 mL = 5,000 IU/mL.
+Concentration: Reconstitution with 1 mL = 10,000 International Units/mL; with 2 mL = 5,000 International Units/mL.
 Solution is clear and colorless; do not administer solutions that are discolored or contain a precipitate.
 Withdraw dose needed into a polypropylene syringe and administer within 15 min of reconstitution.
 Do not refrigerate or freeze; administer within 4 hrs or discard.
 Inject IM with no >2 mL/site.
 Do not save unused portions; discard.